davidgasquez/handbook/Life Advice.md

 - Experiment and iterate.
 - Keep it simple.
 - Build great memories.
 - Before you speak, let your words pass through three gates.
-At the first gate, ask yourself, “Is it true?”
-At the second gate ask, “Is it necessary?”
-At the third gate ask, “Is it kind?”
+At the first gate, ask yourself, "s it true?""
+At the second gate ask, "Is it necessary?"
+At the third gate ask, "Is it kind?""
-- Elevate good behavior rather than punishing bad behavior, especially in [[Parenting | children]] and animals.
+- Elevate good behavior rather than punishing bad behavior, especially in [[Parenting |children]] and animals.

 ## Resources